British Infantry Northwest Europe 1944 Dragon 1/35

 I advanced the others.
-It is easy to paint around eyes of this kit.
-The careful painting of the uniform still remains.
+It is easy to paint around the eyes of this kit.
+The careful painting of the uniform remains.

-Also small arms are being painted as you can see.
-Though it is a small work, the strap is very effective.
+Also, small arms are being painted as you can see.
+Though it is small work, the strap is very effective.

-Because the rucksack belt was not connected if the only kit assemble completed, I added it in epoxy putty.
+Because the rucksack belt was not connected if the only kit assembles were completed, I added it in epoxy putty.
 I intended to make it before, I forgot it.